Masonic Temple (Windsor, Ontario)

-The Masonic Temple is a three-storey ballroom building located at 986 Ouellette Avenue in Windsor, Ontario, Canada.
+The Masonic Temple is a three-story ballroom building located at 986 Ouellette Avenue in Windsor, Ontario, Canada.
 It was designed by James Carlisle Pennington in a Neo-Classical Revival style and was given heritage designation by the City of Windsor in 1994.

 The building serves as a home to various masonic organizations as well as a ballroom.
 As well, it hosts the Windsor Scottish Rite Learning Center which provides tutoring to individuals with dyslexia.